Ansible2/sqf-language-rework/configuration/grammars/docs/commands/comment.md

 Defines a comment.
-See <See HashLink Reference Comments> to learn more about comments.
+See *(Reference HashLink "SQF Syntax#Comments")* to learn more about comments.

 ---